Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Other studies observed the following factors that affected prognosis:

-Orthotopic liver transplant: Orthotopic liver transplant is an additional treatment option for patients whose tumor remains unresectable after preoperative chemotherapy;[
+Orthotopic liver transplant: Orthotopic liver transplant is an additional treatment option for patients whose tumor remains unresectable after preoperative chemotherapy.[

 For more information about the outcomes associated with specific chemotherapy regimens, see Table 6.

 Ninety percent of children with hepatoblastoma and two-thirds of children with hepatocellular carcinoma exhibit elevated levels of the serum tumor marker AFP, which parallels disease activity.
-The level of AFP at diagnosis and rate of decrease in AFP levels during treatment are compared with the age-adjusted normal range.
+The level of AFP at diagnosis and rate of decrease in AFP levels during treatment are compared with the age-adjusted reference range.
 Lack of a significant decrease in AFP levels with treatment may predict a poor response to therapy.[

 Absence of elevated AFP levels at diagnosis (AFP <100 ng/mL) occurs in a small percentage of children with hepatoblastoma and appears to be associated with very poor prognosis, as well as with the small cell undifferentiated variant of hepatoblastoma.[